How to Recover Deleted Files using Windows File Recovery

 winfr C: E: /n \Users\<username>\Documents\FileName.docx

-To recover JPEG and PNG photos from your Pictures folder to the recovery folder on an E: drive use following command format.
+To recover JPEG and PNG photos from your Pictures folder to the recovery folder on an E: drive use the following command format.

 winfr C: E: /n \Users\<username>\Pictures*.JPEG /n \Users\<username>\Pictures*.PNG

-Use following command to recover your Documents folder from your C: drive to the recovery folder on an E: drive.
+Use the following command to recover your Documents folder from your C: drive to the recovery folder on an E: drive.

 winfr C: E: /n \Users\<username>\Documents\